daveshap/maragi_sensor_video/README.md

 # camera microservice

-provides out-of-the-box functionality for robotics and ai
+provides out-of-the-box functionality for robotics and ai in the form of a simple and robust rest api

 ## requirements